IDMNYU/DM1143-Ideation-and-Prototyping-FA17-Duff/schedule.md

 # DRAFT FORM - NOT FINAL
 # Schedule

-_The class website is the official source for all dates and assignments; the syllabus is NOT.
+_Gitbook is the official source for all dates and assignments; the syllabus is NOT.
 The syllabus provides a general overview and guideline for the course.
 The website is a living, dynamic document.
 Active learning requires flexibility and the investigation of unforeseen paths which may diverge from the specifics outlined below._

 **All dates and assignments are subject to change at the discretion of the professor!
 Gitbook and slack are the official sources for all dates and assignments.**